Vienna, Austria: Sightseeing in Glamorous Vienna (Day 2)

 Summary.
 Vienna, Austria, is a gorgeous, high-class city on the Danube River known for it's Baroque architecture and cultural events.
 Vienna was the capital of the Hasburg Empire for almost their entire 650 year reign.
 The Hasburg's influence is on display through the City, including the Hasburg's grandiose palace, Schönbrunn Palace.
 Vienna is also known as the Capital of Classic Music.
 In addition to the famous Vienna Opera House, the City has dozens of music halls, one of which we enjoyed an intimate classical concert.
 Vienna is also filled with coffee shops with amazing coffee and pastries.
 Vienna's public transportation is easy to navigate with a metro line just outside our Air BnB.

 Vienna Day Two.
 We tend to balance our time on trips so that we do not spend too much time in museums, even though we are definitely history connoisseurs.
 It just does not fit our style to spend too many hours or days inside and looking at glass cases, when we could be on foot and enjoying the countryside, local markets, or architecture of a given city.
 That being said, Vienna does have two sets of museums that we recommend seeing.
 Schönbrunn Palace (see separate blog post) and the Hofburg Palace and Hofburg Treasury.
 Hofburg Palace, much like the Hofburg Empire, is large and seemingly goes on forever.
 There are three main areas to visit, Sisi Museum, Imperial Apartments, and the Silver Collection.
-We did the self-guided audio tour for 15 Euros per adult, 9 Euros per child.
 Next door is the Hofsburg Treasury, where you will view crown jewels and other treasures.
-Adults are 12 Euros but children are free.
+Combined tickets to all of the above may be purchased for 40 euros per adult/ 27 per child.

 After spending the morning at Hofburg Palace and Hofburg Treasury, we enjoyed lunch in the neighboring park, Volksgarten, before heading back to stroll on foot around central Vienna.